Skip to main content

 • You do not want retrieval to influence the current chat

 The setting is useful because not every AI task benefits from broader context.
+Turning memory off skips retrieval for that chat.
+Useful outcomes from the chat may still be learned as workspace context later.

 When workspace memory is most valuable